hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Yet another group uses tables as an underlying storage but does not support SQL queries (e.g. EdgeDB).

 ### Premature optimization
+We started the article hinting that improving query performance can boost your applications significantly.
+But not always.
+Is it a problem that a query takes ten minutes?
+What if it runs once a day, does not block any other queries, and processes terabytes of data?
+Maybe not a problem.
+What if it needs huge Snowflake cluster, and the ten minutes cost you a ton of money.
+Well, then it might be a problem.
+But a query that takes 200 millisecond is surely not a problem, right?
+What if your application needs to run it hundred times per second.
+Well...
+Before you start optimizing, know the metric you need to improve.
+It can be cluster cost, database load, a response time of an endpoint, duration of some job, and many other things.
+Only then, you can actually decide what to optimize.

+Sometimes, the cost of your time might outweigh and potential cost savings.
+Other times, it might be more advantageous to get a larger database.
+On some occasions, your best option is to start tweaking SQL queries.
+And that is the fun part.

 ### Horses for courses (OLAP vs. OLTP)
 Are you working with the right type of database?